-Over the last two decades, rates of obesity have significantly increased in the United States.
-About a third of adults in the U.S. are obese, which puts them at risk for conditions such as heart disease, stroke, type 2 diabetes, and certain types of cancer.
+About 42% of adults in the U.S. are obese, according to the Centers for Disease Control and Prevention.
+Obesity increases the likelihood of conditions such as heart disease, stroke, type 2 diabetes, and certain types of cancer.

-Although nutrition, activity level, and genetics all play important roles in the development of obesity, there is increasing evidence that exposure to chemicals called “obesogens” may alter metabolism and predispose some people to gaining more weight.
-Environmental health scientists are studying how environmental exposures — especially those that occur during critical windows of development — influence weight gain, metabolism, obesity, diabetes, and related conditions.
+Although nutrition, activity level, and genetics all play important roles in the development of obesity, increasing evidence suggests that exposure to certain chemicals, sometimes called “obesogens,” may alter metabolism and predispose some people to weight gain and metabolic problems.
+Environmental health scientists study how environmental exposures — especially those that occur during critical windows of development — influence weight gain, metabolism, obesity, diabetes, and related metabolic conditions.

-NIEHS-funded researchers are using animal models and epidemiological studies to better understand how exposures to air pollution and other environmental contaminants might increase risk for obesity, diabetes, and metabolic dysfunction.
-Chemicals under study include, but are not limited to, bisphenol A, polychlorinated biphenyls (PCBs), dioxins, arsenic, pesticides, phthalates, and perfluorooctanoic acid.
-Researchers are examining exposures to individual contaminants as well as the effects of mixtures.
+NIEHS-funded researchers use animal models and epidemiological studies to better understand how exposures to air pollution and other environmental contaminants might increase risk for obesity, diabetes, and metabolic dysfunction.

 Health Scientist Administrator

 530 Davis Dr

 530 Davis Drive (Keystone Bldg)